 In particular, we have relied on a single supplier to produce our ISS for clinical trials.
 ISS is a critical component of both of TOLAMBA and HEPLISAV.
 To date, we have manufactured only small quantities of ISS ourselves for research purposes.
-If we were unable to maintain or replace our existing source for ISS, we would have to establish an in-house ISS manufacturing capability, incurring increased capital and operating costs and delays in developing and commercializing our product candidates.
+If we were unable to maintain or replace our existing source for ISS, we would have to establish an in-house ISS manufacturing capability, incurring increased capital and operating costs and delays in commercializing our product candidates.
 We or other third parties may not be able to produce ISS at a cost, quantity and quality that are available from our current third-party supplier.

 In addition, we do not currently have a contract manufacturer for TOLAMBA or sufficient TOLAMBA to supply our potential commercial needs.
-We are currently manufacturing supplies of TOLAMBA for the second year of our current Phase IIb clinical trial in ragweed allergic children.
+We are currently manufacturing supplies of TOLAMBA for the second year of our current Phase III clinical trial in ragweed allergic children.
 We intend to enter into manufacturing agreements with one or more commercial-scale contract manufacturers to produce additional supplies of TOLAMBA as required for new clinical trials and commercialization.
-If we are unable to complete such agreements, we may be unable to commence and complete our clinical trials in a timely fashion, and we would have to establish an internal commercial scale manufacturing capability for TOLAMBA, incurring increased capital and operating costs, delays in the commercial development of TOLAMBA and higher manufacturing costs than we have experienced to date.
+If we are unable to complete such agreements, we would have to establish an internal commercial scale manufacturing capability for TOLAMBA, incurring increased capital and operating costs, delays in the commercial development of TOLAMBA and higher manufacturing costs than we have experienced to date.